 Manage software download settings in Office 365

 As an Office 365 admin, you can control which Office software your users can download and install from Office 365.
-The choices you make on the Software download settings page determine which software users can install from the Software page in Office 365.
+The choices you make on the Office software download settings page determine which software users can install from the My account > Apps & devices page in Office 365.
 Whichever choices you make, they apply to all users in your organization.

-If you choose to make some software unavailable to users, they see a message on their Software page instead of an Install button.
+If you choose to make some software unavailable to users, they see a message on their My account > Apps & devices page instead of an Install button.
 For example, if you choose to make Office unavailable, users see this message:

 Your admin has turned off Office installs.
 Contact your admin for more information about how to get Office in your organization.